giannarelli-lab/Systems-immunology-based-drug-repurposing-framework-to-target-inflammation-in-atherosclerosis/README.md

 #### Bulk-RNAseq

-Raw data and processed data will be deposited under GEO accession
+Raw data and processed count matrices for this study have been deposited in GEO under the accession